turbot/flowpipe-mod-zendesk/README.md

-# Zendesk Mod for Flowpipe
+# Zendesk Library Mod for Flowpipe

 A collection of [Flowpipe](https://flowpipe.io) pipelines that can be used to:
 - Create tickets